MSU-Libraries/catalog/docs/mariadb.md

 ## Restarting
 If you need to restart the Galera cluster, the easiest method is to re-run the CI job that deploys the DB updates.
-But alternatively, you can retstart the containers one-by-one.
+But alternatively, you can restart the containers one-by-one.
 Just wait for the restarted container to be "healthy" before restarting the next.

 ```bash